benzenwen/benzenwen.github.io/_posts/2015-01-28-file-vault-2-master-key.md

  this encryption was gratuitous (Section 4.5) because the key was stored in the clear, but the name given to the file: "wipekey", it provides for a Core Storage-level mechanism to wipe the disk.

+Much thanks to the authors of those articles.